 Funding

-This page will be of interest and relevance to all teachers and school leaders working in schools in which new teachers will be undertaking induction.
-The information set out below will be helpful for new teachers, although dedicated advice and guidance on induction for new teachers is available on our new teacher section of the website.
+This page will be of interest and relevance to all teachers and school leaders working in schools in which new teachers will be accessing the ECTE.
+The information set out below will be helpful for new teachers, although dedicated advice and guidance on the ECTE for new teachers is available on our new teacher section of the website.

 Key documents

-The ECF is described in a suite of documents published by the DfE which are available at Early career framework reforms: overview.
+The ECTE is described in a suite of documents published by the DfE which are available at Early career teacher entitlement (ECTE) support.
 The key documents include:

 -

-revised statutory guidance setting out the legal obligations of schools, employers and appropriate bodies as well as ECTs’ rights and entitlements;
+statutory guidance setting out legal obligations on schools, employers and appropriate bodies as well as ECTs’ rights and entitlements (NB – revised guidance that discontinues use of the term ‘induction’ has yet to be published by the DfE);

 -